viamrobotics/docs/docs/cli.md

 ##### Using the `ids` argument

-When you use the `viam dataset add` and `viam dataset remove` commands, you can specify the image to add or remove using its file id.
+When you use the `viam dataset data add` and `viam dataset data remove` commands, you can specify the image to add or remove using its file id.
 To work with multiple images at once, you can specify multiple file ids as a comma-separated list.
 For example, the following adds three images specified by their file ids to the specified dataset: